ZeroTraceAPI/Amulet-Utility-Plugins/README.md

 # Amulet Utility Plugins

-A collection of free utility plugins for Amulet Map Editor, focused on Minecraft Bedrock world editing, automation, cleanup, and quality-of-life tools.
+A collection of free utility plugins for Amulet Map Editor, focused on Minecraft Bedrock Edition world editing, automation, cleanup, and quality-of-life tools.

 These plugins are made for practical editing workflows.
 Some may be niche or edge-case tools, but they are designed to save time when working with Minecraft worlds in Amulet Map Editor.